y330/FragmentQR/index.md

 #### **What are Text Fragments?**

 A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow.
 In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.
-This plain feature is available in [Link to Text Fragment](https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg), an extension by Google, but nowhere near as

 #### **What will FragmentQR do for me?**

+FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**.

+This plain feature is available in [Link to Text Fragment](https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg), an extension by Google, but is nowhere near as beneficial as FragmenQR.
-FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, after which a QR code can be generated from your clipboard for easily sharing specific parts of a webpage.
+After copying the text fragment, a QR code can be generated from your clipboard for easily sharing specific parts of a webpage.

 #### **What browsers/platforms are compatible with FragmentQR?**